 James Bond lovers wouldn’t want to miss out on this one.
 Relish some coffee while you picture bond sniffing the culprit at this cafe by the Southbank.
 The setting is perfect for a retro catch up.
 This out-of-a-movie store at Southbank is a great place to relax, read a book or even write one.

 Hopping in on a Sunday to the Southbank is a joyride.
-The busy streets fill with life and laughter with live performances, artists selling their best pieces, the locals and tourists retreating by the river on a holiday.
+The busy streets filled with life and laughter with live performances, artists selling their best pieces, the locals and tourists retreating by the river on a holiday.

 Places to Visit near Southbank

 By the busy Southbank is the pleasantly flowing Yarra river.
-You can enjoy some time by the serene river side and also take a ride in the river cruise.
+You can enjoy some time by the serene riverside and also take a ride in the river cruise.
 Dining by the river after a shopping spree is always a good idea.

 Housing more than 300 different species, Melbourne’s zoo is one place to make a playdate visit.

 Dating back from 1912, this traditional theme park is one of the places you should visit.
-The sight of lit up old cartwheels or candy corners of the 1900’s is to look out for.
+The sight of lit-up old cartwheels or candy corners of the 1900’s is to look out for.